A Sweet Story

 Despite these earnings, in 2018 NECCO went into bankruptcy.
-The company sold the Sweathearts recipe to Spangler Candy in Ohio.
-Spangler began producing them in limited quantities without messages for Valentine’s Day 2020.
-If you have trouble purchasing them in your local store, close your eyes and perhaps you can find them in your sweet dreams!
+The company sold the Sweethearts recipe to Spangler Candy in Ohio.
+Spangler began producing them in limited quantities and ramped up to full production for Valentine’s Day 2021.
+All of the original colors and flavors rolled onto store shelves along with new sayings from the previous 70 years of love songs.

 Have a change to suggest for this story?
 We’d love for you to submit it!

 - Weigh several cups of hearts or any other small candy.
 Determine the weight and number of hearts of each weighing.
 Now make an estimate of the number of hearts NECCO made each year.

 - If the NECCO building is five stories tall, make an estimate of the total height of the building.

 - How could the candy’s messages help Valentine’s Day be more inclusive of all loving relationships?

 - If the Spangler company asked you to come up with new sayings for the conversation hearts, what would you choose?

 - Spangler Candy Company’s page about Sweethearts

 - News story on the lack of Sweethearts in 2019